Saurabhsanjay/Myglamm/README.md

 </p>

-MyGlamm Clone is MERN Stack e-commerce web application that allows you to buy Cosemetics  online with payment gateway integration.
+MyGlamm Clone is MERN Stack e-commerce web application that allows you to buy Cosmetics  online with payment gateway integration.
 It has a variety of categories, just visit the product listing page and you will see all the products, apply filters as per your need and in just a few clicks you can buy any products from the website.
 This project is just for educational purpose.